Carolyn-45/ATM-Transactions/README.md

 Join me in harnessing the power of data to revolutionize ATM efficiency and convenience.

+#### _Tools Used_
+1. SQL; Postgres16
+2. Microsoft Power BI

+#### _Data Source_
+The dataset used in this project was provided by the DataKliq team.

+This dataset comprises of a Transactions Table that contains transactions for five states of Nigeria.
+In addition, the dataset also contains Customer, Transaction type, Hour, Calendar, ATM Location and ATM Maintenance tables that provide more information on the Transactions Table.

 #### _Problem Statement_
 ATM operations lack the strategic utilization of customer transaction data, resulting in sub-optimal resource allocation, extended queues, and inefficient service delivery.
 In this  project I intend to answer the following questions;